steve-ad-s/crypto-dictionary/candlesticks/Hammer.md

 The Hammer is part of the family of single-candle patterns with long shadows.
 Its relationships are defined by its appearance and its location in a trend.

-- **Hanging Man:** A Hammer in an uptrend becomes a Hanging Man.
+- **Hanging Man:** A Hammer in an uptrend becomes a [[Hanging Man]].
 They are visually identical but have opposite implications due to the preceding trend.
 - **Inverted Hammer & Shooting Star:** These are the "upside-down" versions of the Hammer.
-An Inverted Hammer is a potential bullish reversal signal (like the Hammer), while a Shooting Star is a bearish reversal signal.
+An [[Inverted Hammer]] is a potential bullish reversal signal (like the Hammer), while a [[Shooting Star]] is a bearish reversal signal.
 - **Confirmation:** A Hammer is often followed by a confirmation candle on the next period.
-A strong bullish candle, like a [[Bullish Engulfing Pattern]] or a [[Marubozu]], can confirm the reversal.
+A strong bullish candle, like a [[Bullish_Engulfing_Pattern]] or a [[Marubozu]], can confirm the reversal.
 The absence of a strong follow-up might indicate a weak reversal.